vimpunk/endian/README.md

 ## Usage

-This is a header-only library, so just place the contents of the `include` folder in your system wide or project's include directory.
+This is a header-only library, so just place `endian.hpp` in your system wide or project's include directory.
 Then, use the library by including endian, i.e.:
 ```c++
 #include <endian.hpp>
 ```